ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 - Check out the [course
   slides](/slides/data-abstraction/data-structures/) for a detailed investigation of these chapters!
+- Go to the `data-abstraction/data-structures/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!
 ### Next Steps

 - Chapter 12 of *Introduction to Computation and Programming Using Python*